oracle-livelabs/goldengate/ogg-core/ogg-add-trandata-heartbeat-checkpoint/ogg-add-trandata-heartbeat-checkpoint.md

-# Enable trandata, add Heartbeat and Checkpoint Tables
+# Configure Database Credentials, Trandata, Heartbeat, and Checkpoint Tables

 ## Introduction

 With the ADD TRANDATA command, Oracle GoldenGate acquires the transaction information that it needs from the transaction records.
 For a seamless data replication in Oracle GoldenGate, you need to first enable TRANDATA for the database tables.

-The Heartbeat functionality helps in monitoring replication lags.
-Add a heartbeat table to each of your databases by using the `ADD HEARTBEATTABLE` command.

 The use of checkpoint table causes checkpoints to be part of the Replicat transaction.
 Use the `ADD CHECKPOINTTABLE` command to create a checkpoint table in the target database.
 Replicat uses the table to maintain a record of its read position in the trail for recovery purposes.

+The Heartbeat functionality helps in monitoring replication lags.
+Add a heartbeat table to each of your databases by using the `ADD HEARTBEATTABLE` command.

 Estimated Time: 30 minutes

 ### Objectives
 In this lab, you will:
+* Connect to the deployment using Admin Client
+* Add and test the database connections from Oracle GoldenGate
-* Enable Trandata.
+* Enable Trandata on source database
-* Add Heartbeat table.
+* Add Heartbeat table for the source and target databases
-* Add Checkpoint table.
+* Add Checkpoint table for the target database

 ### Prerequisites
 This lab assumes that you have: